-About Knee Ultrasound Scan
+Knee Ultrasound Scan – At a Glance

 Knee problems and knee pain are common as the knee is a frequent point of contact during traumatic accidents and is prone to wear and tear due to its weight-bearing nature.
 It is also a common site for arthritis pain.
 The knee joint is made up of four main things: bones, cartilage, ligaments, and tendons.
 Three bones meet to form your knee joint: your thighbone (femur), shinbone (tibia), and kneecap (patella).

 Ultrasonography is a noninvasive imaging modality used for the assessment of the knee joint.
 It can provide clinically useful information on a wide range of pathologic conditions affecting components of the knee joint, including the tendons, ligaments, muscles, synovial space, articular cartilage, and surrounding soft tissues.
-Color and power Doppler techniques can be used to measure neovascularization within the synovial lining of the joint, tendons, and soft-tissue masses.
+Colour and power Doppler techniques can be used to measure neovascularization within the synovial lining of the joints, tendons, and soft-tissue masses.

 What is the purpose of this Knee ultrasound scan?

 The purpose of this knee ultrasound scan is to provide an assessment of the major musculoskeletal structures in the knee joint.
 They include:

 - Biceps femoris

 Reasons for having a knee ultrasound scan include:

 - Reduced Movement